Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Introduction

 \subsection{Intersection theory}

 The simplest logarithmic stable pairs space associated to $X$ is the logarithmic linear system $\M$.
 Recall $\M$ is a toric stack.
 Intersection theory of toric varieties has a clean formalism in the language of Minkowski weights due to work of Fulton and Sturmfels \cite{IntToricVar}.
 We exploit this in Section \ref{sec:computations} to compute enumerative invariants.
 These enumerative invariants are integrals of insertions over the fundamental class of the logarithmic linear system.
 Insertions in logarithmic Pandharipande--Thomas theory are recalled in Section \ref{sec:two:ptinsert}.

-There is a natural map Write the Chow cohomology class in $A^\star(\mathbb{P}^m)$ corresponding to intersecting with a hyperplane as $[H]$. \begin{proposition} The insertion $\tau_0([pt])$ coincides with $\pi_{\mathbb{P}^m}^\star([H])$. \end{proposition} This intuitive result allows us to compute first examples.
+Denote the class in the Chow cohomology ring $A^\star(|\beta|)$ dual to a hyperplane by $[H]$. \begin{proposition} The insertion $\tau_0([pt])$ coincides with $\pi_{|\beta|}^\star([H])$. \end{proposition} This intuitive result allows us to compute first examples.
 There is a fan associated to $\M$, each cone $\sigma$ in the fan defines a cycle in the Chow group $A_\star(\M)$.
-For $\sigma$ a cone of codimension $k$ we give a combinatorial algorithm to compute $\int \tau_{0}([\mathsf{pt}])^k[V(\sigma)]$.
-We explain how to apply logarithmic insertions and with this calculus compute the following elementary but instructive example in Section \ref{sec:firstcomp}.
+For $\sigma$ a cone of codimension $k$ we give a combinatorial algorithm to compute $\int \tau_{0}([\mathrm{pt}])^k[V(\sigma)]$.
+We explain how to apply logarithmic insertions and with this calculus compute the following maximal contacts situation in Section \ref{sec:firstcomp}.

 \begin{computation} Take $X = \mathbb{P}^2$ and $\beta$ the class of curves degree $d$.
-Let $\mu$ be the class in $\mathsf{Hilb}^{\mathsf{log}}_d(\partial \mathbb{P}^2)$ of ideal sheaves supported on a single point of (an expansion of) each $\mathbb{P}^1$ in the boundary of $X$.
+Let $\mu$ be the class in $\mathrm{Hilb}^{\mathrm{log}}_d(\partial \mathbb{P}^2)$ of ideal sheaves supported on a single point of (an expansion of) each $\mathbb{P}^1$ in the boundary of $X$.
 In this situation,

 \end{computation}